MasTec (NYSE:MTZ) Issues FY 2022 Earnings Guidance

-Several research firms have issued reports on MTZ.
-Credit Suisse Group decreased their price target on shares of MasTec from $130.00 to $114.00 and set an outperform rating on the stock in a research report on Monday, February 28th.
-Robert W. Baird cut their price target on shares of MasTec from $100.00 to $96.00 in a report on Monday.
-Zacks Investment Research downgraded shares of MasTec from a hold rating to a sell rating and set a $76.00 price target for the company. in a report on Monday, May 2nd.
-DA Davidson cut their price target on shares of MasTec from $120.00 to $105.00 in a report on Monday.
-Finally, Barclays cut their price target on shares of MasTec from $140.00 to $120.00 and set an overweight rating for the company in a report on Monday, February 28th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and eight have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $108.64.
+A number of analysts have commented on the stock.
+Citigroup dropped their price target on shares of MasTec from $112.00 to $109.00 in a research report on Monday, May 9th.
+Robert W. Baird dropped their price target on shares of MasTec from $100.00 to $96.00 in a research report on Monday, May 9th.
+Credit Suisse Group lowered their price objective on shares of MasTec from $115.00 to $104.00 in a research note on Tuesday, May 10th.
+Cowen lowered their price objective on shares of MasTec from $125.00 to $110.00 and set an outperform rating on the stock in a research note on Monday, February 28th.
+Finally, Zacks Investment Research cut shares of MasTec from a hold rating to a sell rating and set a $76.00 price objective on the stock. in a research note on Monday, May 2nd.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $105.20.

 MasTec Company Profile (Get Rating)